LBurnsUF/Chefs-CookBook/CookBook/README.md

   - Hash-based recipe deduplication
 - Backend cleanly separates data, logic, and UI for extensibility
 - Robust against other mods:
-  - Includes hooks to refresh recipe logic for custom or modded recipes
+  - Includes hooks to refresh recipe logic at runtime in case a mod wants to be silly and modify recipes AFTER contentpacking...

 ---

 ## Controls

+- Configure various keybinds and crafting features in the Mod's settings menu
 - Click a recipe row to expand or collapse its available crafting paths
 - The search bar filters results in real time
-- Result counts are displayed inline, appended as `[xN]`
-- Expand a recipe row, select the path you want, then select **Craft**
+- Expand a recipe row, select the path you want, then select **craft**
+	- The *Objectives* panel will be updated to visualize the status of the craft chain
 	- Hold *left alt* to cancel an in progress craft
- - The full chain of crafts will be completed automatically

 ---